OrbitX-Space/Ard-to-Key/README.md

 **Troubleshooting** 🡆

-$ If u will to change the key mapped to the switch, then go to the "sketch.ino" file inside the Sketch folder and edit the key already mapped to your key which you wish to.
+$ If you wish to change the key mapped to the switch, then go to the "sketch.ino" file inside the Sketch folder and edit the key already mapped to your key which you wish to.
 (Beta Version, GUI updates coming soon)

 $ In case Serial Keyboard doesn't work, you may have to replace the COM Port with the correct port and baud rate on which the Arduino runs.